I've never met a chip I didn't like and when paired with this Cold Bacon Dip, I crave this snack all the time!

-Whether you serve it as a party appetizer or save it for yourself, this easy recipe is full of flavor and ideal for dip lovers everywhere.
+This Cold Cream Cheese Bacon Dip recipe is a snack I crave especially when paired with a crunchy, salty potato chip!
+Whether you serve it as a party appetizer or save it for yourself, this easy creamy no-bake bacon dip recipe, with sage, is full of flavor and ideal for dip lovers everywhere.

-So I have a favorite dip recipe that I stole from an old roommate.
-And I love it.
-We no longer speak but I still eat the dip.
+I stole this dip recipe from an old roommate.
+And modified it to be even better.
+We no longer speak but I still eat the dip with cream cheese and bacon.
+And now you can too.

 To eat this the right way, you must eat it with Ruffles.
 (Not sponsored.)
 Ruffles are the perfect saltiness and the perfect crunch.